Matterwiki/Matterwiki/README.md

 ## Want to contribute?

 We welcome all kinds of contributions.
 It doesn't matter if it's a grammar fix, or some refactoring, or an even an entire UI overhaul.
 So help us improve Matterwiki for everyone.
 Take a look at our [contributing document](https://github.com/Matterwiki/Matterwiki/blob/master/CONTRIBUTING.md) for understanding local development setup and the code base.

+## Feature requests?

+Before you create a new feature request please check our [public roadmap](https://trello.com/b/OktmtAve/feature-roadmap).
+It lists the features we're working on and the ones we will be working on.
+If you see we're already working on your feature, head to the issue relating to that and give a thumbs up.
+If your feature is something that hasn't been requested yet, please create an issue.

 ## Screenshots